mohammadreza-ebrahimi/Machine-Learning-Training/README.md

 #### Project 5
 ![classification-algorithm-in-machine-learning](classification-algorithm-in-machine-learning.png)

-In project 3 I used data from MNIST dataset, a set of data included handwriting digit numbers.
+In project 3 I used data from MNIST dataset, a set of data that included handwriting digit numbers.
 The aim pf this project is to predict which sets of array is related to which class.
-In projcet 4, I analyze data about mobiles and their **price range**.
-Project 5 is about to sky objects classification.
-Briefly, all of them are used to **classify binary or multi-lables**, following steps are being explained
+In project 4, I analyze data about mobiles and their **price range**.
+Project 5 is about sky objects classification.
+Briefly, all of them are used to **classify binary or multi-labels**, following steps are being explained

 - Loading data from MNIST
 - Getting some information about data